 Lunch: Bronze Cafe or Fruits & Roots Cold Pressed Juice Bar + Wellness Kitchen

-I had planned a Lake Meade and Hoover Dam side trip from Vegas and wanted a great spot to pick up a plant-based picnic.
+I had planned a Lake Meade and Hoover Dam side trip from Vegas and wanted to pick up a plant-based picnic.
 My research led me to a hidden-gem called Bronze Cafe.

 Dinner: VegeNation or Simply Pure

-Not only is the ambiance wonderful — cozy patio in back, bright interior, colorful wall art, and lots of greenery — the food is hearty and delicious.
+VegeNation is a plant-based powerhouse and one of my favorite vegan restaurants for dinner in Las Vegas.
+Not only is the ambiance wonderful — cozy patio in the back, bright interior, colorful wall art, and lots of greenery — the food is hearty and delicious.

 This place nails breakfast, brunch, lunch, and dinner!
-But because the best dishes here tend to be on the heavier side, I recommend coming for dinner and bringing a date or some friends for the dish-sharing assist.
+But because the best dishes tend to be on the heavier side, I recommend coming for dinner and bringing friends for the dish-sharing assist.